sajjadGG/book-python/intermediate/type-annotation/scalar.rst

 Str
 ---
+* Used to inform static type checker that the variable should be str

 >>> data: str = ''
 >>> data: str = 'Mark Watney'

 Bool
 ----
+* Used to inform static type checker that the variable should be bool

 >>> data: bool = True
 >>> data: bool = False

 None
 ----
+* Used to inform static type checker that the variable should be None

 >>> data: None = None

 Union
 -----
+* Used to inform static type checker that the variable should either X or Y
 * Since Python 3.10: :pep:`604` -- Allow writing union types as X | Y
 * ``int | str == str | int``